dswann101164/azure-noob-blog/posts/2025-12-05-azure-tool-selection-noobs.md

 - DevOps teams already using Terraform for other clouds

 **Real-world example from my work:**
-I use Terraform for our core networking infrastructure (VNets, ExpressRoute, Palo Alto firewalls) because repeatability and state management are critical.
+I use Terraform for our core networking infrastructure (VNets, ExpressRoute, firewalls) because repeatability and state management are critical.
 But I don't use it for everything - if Azure CLI can accomplish something in 2 minutes that would take 30 minutes in Terraform, I use CLI.
 Tools exist to solve problems, not to satisfy ideological preferences.

 ## The Actual Learning Path Nobody Recommends